-Read our guide: How to Borrow Money With Bad Credit for a rundown of the different options available to you.
+Read our guide: How to Borrow Money With Bad Credit for a rundown of the different options that are available to you.

 Logbook loans are based on the trade in value of your vehicle so before you start getting quotes you will need to assess your vehicle's value.

-Most logbook loan providers will lend up to 50% off the value of your vehicle (as assessed by the logbook loan company), providing you own it outright and don’t have an existing finance agreement secured against it.
+Most logbook loan providers will lend up to 50% (some will lend more) of the value of your vehicle (as assessed by the logbook loan company), providing you own it outright and don't have an existing finance agreement secured against it.

 Essentially this means that the amount you might be able to borrow is restricted to up to half the value of your car.

-The main factor that will determine the cost of your logbook loan is the interest you will have to pay.
+The main factor that will determine the cost of your logbook loan is the interest you will have to pay on it.

 Every log book loan company must display a representative APR, this is an illustration of the interest you might have to pay on a logbook loan should you apply and is a good way to compare the relative costs of each loan.